dtormoen/AxeActions/README.md

 ## Setup Axe FX
-This has only been tested on an Axe FX III and is configured to search for that device to send messages to.
+This has only been tested on an Axe FX III and is configured to search for that device's name.
 This basic idea should work for any other device which accepts midi messages with minimal tweaking.

 In the Axe FX midi setup I could not get automatically learning parameters to work properly so I had to manually set the midi message in the Axe FX to the